-We use interest rate hedging arrangements to reduce the risk of interest rate volatility, but these arrangements may expose us to certain risks.
+We use interest rate hedging arrangements to manage our exposure to interest rate volatility, but these arrangements may expose us to additional risks.
+Although our interest rate risk management policy establishes minimum credit ratings for counterparties, this does not eliminate the risk that a counterparty may fail to honor its obligations.
 Developing an effective interest rate risk strategy is complex and no strategy can completely insulate us from risks associated with interest rate fluctuations.
 There can be no assurance that our hedging activities will have the desired beneficial impact on our results of operations or financial condition.
 These hedging agreements may involve costs, such as transaction fees or breakage costs, if we terminate them.